corda/corda-docs-portal/content/en/archived-docs/corda-5/5.0-dev-preview-1/tokens-sdk/token-selection.md

 To use in-memory selection, you must ensure the CorDapp `TokenSelectionService` is installed and the service is running.
 This comes as part of the Tokens SDK.

-To initialise this service, you must select an `indexingStrategy`.
+To initialise this service, you must specify the `indexingStrategies` property.
 An indexing strategy is used to apply an index to recorded records of Token States in the `TokenSelectionService`.
 This improves querying time (and ultimately the performance of your application).
 As always - you can tune different use cases for better performance by selecting the appropriate indexing strategy:

 * **External_ID** strategy can be used to group states from many public keys connected to a given unique user ID.
 If you use **Accounts**, this strategy is ideal because it allows for faster querying of tokens that belong to accounts.
 * **Public_key** strategy makes a token 'bucket' for each public key.